uzairudev/Project-Mitsuba-Nerfstudio/README.md

 ```

 This method:
-1. Extracts the red (R) channel from the ground truth and predicted images.
+1. Extracts the red (R) channel from the ground truth and predicted images
 2. Replicates the R channel across the green (G) and blue (B) channels.
 3. Combines the ground truth and predicted images side-by-side.
 4. Computes PSNR, SSIM, and LPIPS metrics for the images.